Benintendi leads Red Sox over Rays 4-3 on Patriots' Day

-BOSTON (AP) -- Andrew Benintendi hit a go-ahead, two-run single as Boston scored three unearned runs following a dropped throw by second baseman Brad Miller, and the Red Sox beat the Tampa Bay Rays 4-3 on Monday in the annual Patriots' Day game.
+Andrew Benintendi backed Wright with a go-ahead, two-run single as Boston scored three unearned runs following a dropped throw by second baseman Brad Miller, and the Red Sox beat the Tampa Bay Rays 4-3 on Monday in the annual Patriots' Day game.

+Wright (1-1) allowed only one earned run and nine hits before being pulled after a leadoff single in the seventh.
+The knuckleballer gave up four homers over 1 1/3 innings in his previous start.

 Benintendi had three singles in the 11:05 a.m. start, which coincides with the Boston Marathon, and the Red Sox won their third straight after losing the opener of the four-game series.

-Knuckleballer Steven Wright (1-1) allowed three runs - one earned - and nine hits in six innings.
-He gave up four homers over 1 1/3 innings in his previous start.

-Rookie Ben Taylor gave up a run-scoring single to Souza with two outs in the seventh, then retired Logan Morrison on a bases-loaded flyout.
+Rookie Ben Taylor gave up a run-scoring single to Steven Souza Jr. with two outs in the seventh, then retired Logan Morrison on a bases-loaded flyout.
 Craig Kimbrel struck out the side in the ninth for a save on the third straight day, his sixth this season.

+''He's probably in the best spot he's been from a delivery standpoint in the year and a half he's been here,'' said manager John Farrell, who had planned to give Kimbrel the day off until the closer came to him and said he could pitch.

 Boston trailed 2-1 in the second when Miller dropped an easy toss from shortstop Tim Beckham for what would have been an inning-ending forceout on Marco Hernandez's grounder.
 Benintendi's single to center put the Red Sox ahead, and Mookie Betts singled for a 4-2 lead.